weyoss/redis-smq/README.md

 ## What's new?

-**2022.02.08**
+**2022.05.13**

-- :rocket: Release v6 is finally ready.
-This release includes new features such as multi-queue consumers and multi-queue producers, message rate time series, complete integration with the Web UI, as well as many improvements and bug fixes.
-If you are upgrading your installation, take a look at the [migration guide](docs/migrating-from-v5-to-v6.md) before proceeding.
+:rocket: Release 7.0.0-rc.0 is ready!
+The RedisSMQ v7 is a refinement release with many improvements toward making things more simple to use and removing any confusions that can occur while working with the message queue.
+If you are upgrading your installation, take a look at the [migration guide](docs/migrating-from-v6-to-v7.md).

-See [CHANGELOG](CHANGELOG.md) for more details.

 ## Installation